ReexpressAI/Example_Data/tutorials/tutorial3_financial_sentiment_comparison_to_genai_finetuning/README.md

-# Tutorial 3: Comparing Reexpress to fine-tuning a generative AI model
+# Tutorial 3: Comparing Reexpress to Fine-tuning a Generative AI Model for Classification

 With real-world enterprise and data science use cases, relying on prompts alone to update a generative model for a classification task is often not sufficient.
 It is typically recommended to fine-tune the large language model (LLM).
 For real-world use cases, we already have some amount of labeled data to evaluate the LLM and assign uncertainty estimates, so we can use some subset of such data to fine-tune the model.